 Dave Ahumada, Fox MTB global marketing manager said: “At Fox, we believe the riding doesn’t have to end just because summer does and that some of the best trail conditions happen during and after a storm.
 The new All Weather Collection offers products designed to keep you dry in the rain, warm in the cold and provide essential coverage for when the weather changes mid ride.
 A project over two years in the making, we are proud to offer the most advanced apparel products we have ever made as a brand, all designed to allow riders to enjoy the trails all year long”

-We’ve got a couple of the jackets on test but for now let’s take a look at what’s on offer:
+We’ve got a couple of the jackets on test (read our in-depth feature HERE) but for now let’s take a look at what’s on offer:

 The water range is the all bells-and-whistles kit for when it really gets baltic.
 The range consists of a jacket, shorts and gloves with women’s options available.